codingljn/NYC-WiFi-Project/README.md

 Welcome to the NYC WiFi finder.
 Please navigate through our interactive visualizations to learn more about NYC's extensive network of WiFi stations!

-Project built using Flask, Leaflet.js, Chart.js & MySQL
+Project built using Flask, Leaflet, D3.js, Chart.js & MySQL